 Sections and the YLD keep association members abreast of developments in substantive areas of law.
 As voluntary groups within the NJSBA, they elect their own officers and choose their areas of activity.
 Each of our 34 sections and the YLD has its own bylaws.
-You must be familiar with the bylaws governing your section or division.
+You must be familiar with the bylaws governing your section or division and they may be found on the NJSBA website as part of the Leadership Library